pat-jpnk/Patricks-Notes/C.md

 # C

-# when maybe not to initialize a variable
+# reasons to not initialize a variable

 - if it is global or static and you want the initial value to be 0, many compilers will store 0's in the binary,